Myronul/MES_Project/README.md

 -Parity bit for TX data with the format: START BIT | 8 bits PAYLOAD | PARITY | STOP Bit, so in total 1 + 8 + 1 + 1 = 11 bits per frame
 -Support for even and odd parity
--CheckParity static function that compute the bit in O(1) using bits processing function
+-CheckParity static function that compute the bit in O(1) using bits processing function -Parity for RX data with the same format as the TX (Even and Odd)